hellocoop/hello.dev/src/documentation/using-hello.md

   &<span style="color: #f8c555;">scope</span>=<span style="color: #7ec699;">name+nickname+email+picture+openid</span>
 </p>

 There is no difference between a request to register the user, or log in the user.
 If the user has previously released the same requested scopes to your app, they will not be prompted to release it again.
-If the requested scopes have changed, or the `profile_update` is provided, the user will be prompted to select what to release.
+If you have changed with scopes you are requesting, or the `profile_update` is provided, the user will be prompted to select what to release.

 Hellō only supports the [`id_token`](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#id_token) response type.
 The `response_type` parameter is ignored if provided.